Skip to main content

 What Integration and Connectivity Mean

 In simple terms, integration defines how systems work together.
-Connectivity defines whether they can actually talk to each other.
+Connectivity defines whether they can actually communicate in a reliable, structured, and controlled way.

 For example, when someone submits a website inquiry form, that information may need to flow into a CRM, trigger an email notification, create a lead record, send an event to an analytics platform, and update a reporting dashboard.
 The user only sees one form submission, but behind the scenes, multiple systems may be involved.